terjeio/ioSender/readme.md

 * Cursor key jogging when jog flyout is active, even for non grblHAL firmware. _No_ autorepeat!.
 * Change step size and feedrate with keyboard shortcuts when jog flyout is active.
 Bound to numeric keypad `2`, `4`, `6` and `8`.
 * [Manually](https://github.com/terjeio/Grbl-GCode-Sender/wiki/Usage-tips) associate GCode filetypes with sender.

-[Spring](https://www.yr.no/place/Norway/Vestland/Alver/Io~105904/long.html?spr=eng) has finally arrived after a long wet and windy period :-), development will continue at a much slower pace from now...

 ---